WHO WE ARE

 Built in 1866, The East Fairfield Union Meeting House has been the architectural, social and spiritual anchor of our rural community for 150 years.
 Folks were married here, baptized their babies here, and attended candlelit Christmas Eve services here.
 For generations, the weather, milk prices, and road conditions were seriously discussed within these four walls.

-Seven years ago, the building was acquired by an enthusiastic group of local residents under the umbrella of the Fairfield Community Center Association, a small non-profit organization providing essential services and enrichment programs to the region.
+Eight years ago, the building was acquired by an enthusiastic group of local residents under the umbrella of the Fairfield Community Center Association, a small non-profit organization providing essential services and enrichment programs to the region.
 We firmly believe that one way to preserve the character and integrity of a community is through the preservation of its old buildings.
-Further, we're convinced that music and art is the glue that binds us all together.
-Thus, we find ourselves with The Meeting House on the Green, and the exciting challenge of preserving it for future generations, as well as re-purposing it for the here and now.
+Further, we're convinced that music has the power to bind us all together,

 Fairfield Community Center -The Fairfield Community Center Association, located in E. Fairfield, VT, has been meeting the changing needs of Franklin county and beyond since 1992, with a the Fairfield Food Shelf, Tuesday Lunches and numerous kids' programs.

 Bent Northrop Memorial Library - In addition to great books, the library offers WiFi, on-line databases, word processing, magazine subscriptions (both in print and electronically), and downloadable audio books and ebooks.